debaditya473/rag-qna/README.md

 ﻿Answers to example question in [answers.txt](https://github.com/debaditya473/rag-qna/blob/main/answers.txt)

 The approach has been explained in this document: [Approach and Experiments](https://docs.google.com/document/d/1oHqxCV9dCWkMQ5rzzivAMfQhqCMNYAc4qMVp4h881jI/edit)
-The notebook approach.ipynb also has the approach displayed through code
+The notebook [approach.ipynb](https://github.com/debaditya473/rag-qna/blob/main/approach.ipynb) also has the approach displayed through code

 ## How to run the code:

-The final pipeline used to generate the published results has been written and executed in the notebook ‘qna_pipeline.ipynb‘.
+The final pipeline used to generate the published results has been written and executed in the notebook [qna_pipeline.ipynb](https://github.com/debaditya473/rag-qna/blob/main/qna_pipeline.ipynb).

 To run this notebook, first go to this link: https://drive.google.com/drive/folders/1TXtjcWZmw-3LNGSBjJxBYp59VTC1-DLm?usp=sharing, and download the text-to-text generation model that I fine-tuned on our dataset for 10 epochs using Causal Language Modeling.